Tennessee House GOP expels 2 Democrats in retaliation over gun control protest. Here's what we know and what comes next | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Dakin Andone, Ryan Young, Amy Simonson, Arlette Saenz, Dianne Gallagher, Rebekah Riess, Raja Razek, Sara Smart, Alta Spells and Steve Almasy contributed to this report.
+CNN’s Dakin Andone, Ryan Young, Amy Simonson, Arlette Saenz, Dianne Gallagher, Rebekah Riess, Sara Smart, Alta Spells and Steve Almasy contributed to this report.